 Fully charging your EV battery can take as fast as 30 minutes or less if it has a typical 60 kilowatt-hour (kWh) battery and you’re using a 150 kilowatt (kW) rapid charging station.
 Using a 7kW charger will take 8 hours, and a 22kW charger will take 3 hours.
 Some slower home chargers at 3.7kW will take 16 hours to fully charge a 60kWh battery.

-Amps measure how much electricity flows through either a circuit or a wire.
-Essentially, they represent how strong the electric flow is.
-For car battery chargers, amps measure how quickly electricity moves from the charger to the battery.
-The higher the amps, the faster the power is flowing into your battery, the lower the charging time.
+The higher the amp setting on the charger, the faster the power is flowing into your battery, the lower the charging time.
 Here’s a breakdown of amp chargers and how long they take to charge an EV battery:

 Remember that the higher the amps, the faster the charge.
 The 50-amp chargers pose a significant overheating risk because of how quickly they can charge and overheat a battery.
 It’s safer to stick to the reliable lower-amp chargers.